adiazrivero/Subhalo-correlations/README.md

-1. Run make_mask.py : will return a npy file called mask_x.npy where x = pix_num (default 1011), and it is a mask needed to do the azimuthal averaging
+Most of the heavy duty functions are in functions.py, tburk_convergence.py and tnfw_convergence.py.
+Before running anything else, run make_mask.py: will return a npy file called mask_x.npy where x = pix_num, and it is a mask needed to do the azimuthal averaging.
+The default pix_num is 1011 - to specify a different number of pixels per side run make_mask.py pix_num=XXX, where XXX is the desired number of pixels (int or float).

+Then,

-2. Run make_projections.py: returns a npy file called projections.npy which contains all the different line of sight projections.
+1. make_projections.py: returns a npy file called projections_%s_%s_%s_%s.npy % (name,numb,mlab2,rnge), which contains all the different line of sight projections.
+Arguments that must be passed when compiling (python make_projections.py name=XXX numb=YYY etc.)

+    name # if 0 --> CDM simulation // if 2 --> ETHOS_4 simulation
+    numb # if 78 --> redshift=1 // if 95 --> redshift=0.5 // if 127 --> redshift=0
+    rnge # distance (in kpc) out to which you want to keep subhalos mhigh # highest subhalo mass, in units of 1e10 M_sun mlow # lowest subhalo mass, in units of 1e10 M_sun --> mlab2 in the file name corresponds to the lowest subhalo mass, e.g. if the lowest subhalo mass is 10^6 M_sun, mlab2=m6. num_proj #number of projections to be done; actual number is num_proj*3 (after each rotation the simulation is projected along the x, y and z axes)

+2. convergence_maps.py: makes a tnfw/tburk convergence map for each projection in projections.npy.
+Arguments that must be passed when compiling (python make_projections.py name=XXX numb=YYY etc.)

+    name # if 0 --> CDM simulation // if 2 --> ETHOS_4 simulation
+    numb # if 78 --> redshift=1 // if 95 --> redshift=0.5 // if 127 --> redshift=0
+    rnge # distance (in kpc) out to which you want to keep subhalos mhigh # highest subhalo mass, in units of 1e10 M_sun mlow # lowest subhalo mass
+    rein # the Einstein radius of the lens sigmac # the critical surface mass density for lensing zs # redshift of the source
+    zl # redshift of the lens
+    pix_num # number of pixels

-3. Run make_convergence_maps.py or make_convergence_maps_tburk.py: makes a tnfw/tburk convergence map for each projection in projections.npy.
-Returns them in npy files labelled as conv_x_y_z.npy or convburk_x_y_z.npy where x = pix num, z = range, and y = the count in the loop (they are stored in sets of ten, so the first 10 maps are in conv_x_10_z.npy, the next ten in conv_x_20_z.npy, etc.).
-This also returns convfeat_x_z.npy or convburkfeat_x_z.npy, which has important features of the convergence map.
+Returns them as conv%s_%s_%s_%s_%s_%s.npy %s (name,numb,pix_num,count,rnge,mlab2) count=the count in the loop (they are stored in sets of ten, so for the first 10 maps count, for the next ten count=2, etc.).

-4. Run projections_features.py: this will print out many features of the projections, basically those corresponding to the tables in the PDF document and will store these in a npy file called projfeat_x_y.npy, where x = pix num and y = image range.

-5. Run plot_power_spectrum.py: it takes in convfeat_x_z.npy, projfeat_x_z.npy  and conv_x_y_z.npy and returns the 1d power spectrum.
-Most of the heavy-duty functions called are in functions.py.
-If desired the power spectrum and its error bars can be exported as text files.
+3. power_spectrum.py: it takes in conv_XXX.npy and returns the 1d power spectrum for each individual convergence maps in a file called ind_curves_XXX.npy (where the XXX is as above).

-6. Extras:
-    1. dNdm.py: plots average subhalo MF + best fit line
-    2. n_r.py : plots N(r_3d), N(r_2d) and n(r_2d) *NOTE: THIS CODE IS A MESS FOR NOW*
+    name # if 0 --> CDM simulation // if 2 --> ETHOS_4 simulation
+    numb # if 78 --> redshift=1 // if 95 --> redshift=0.5 // if 127 --> redshift=0
+    rnge # distance (in kpc) out to which you want to keep subhalos mhigh # highest subhalo mass, in units of 1e10 M_sun mlow # lowest subhalo mass
+    pix_num # number of pixels per side in the convergence maps

+4. Plotting functions: code used to make the figures in the paper.
+Takes in ind_curves_XXX.npy.

+    figure_2.py
+    mass_dependance.py --> Figure 3 bottom panels
+    psub_times_sigmac.py // redshift_dependance.py --> Figure 2 top panels (the former for the PRD version and the latter for the arxiv version)

-7. The directory "host_features" contains text files with features for the host for the CDM and ETHOS_4 simulations at z=0 and z=0.5.
+5. The directory "host_features" contains text files with features for the host for the CDM and ETHOS_4 simulations at z=0 and z=0.5.
 The file host_posmass.py can make these files for any desired simulation/redshift.
 See below for what variables have to be specified when compiling.
 The directory "rein_sigmac_all" is the same but for the einstein radius and sigma_crit of a given simulation.
 The file R_ein.py computes them.

 ---------

-Note that when you run each file you have to specify certain variables:

-    1. "name":
-        for CDM name = 0
-        for ETHOS_1 name = 1
-        for ETHOS_4 name = 2

-    2. "numb":
-        for z = 0 numb = 127
-        for z = 0.5 numb = 95
-        for z = 1 numb = 78

-    3. m_high_cut: (bool)
-        if True: some high mass threshold is imposed if False: no mass cut

-    4. mhigh: in units of 10^10 M_sun

-An example of a sequence from beginning to end, for the CDM simulation at z = 0.5 and with a high mass cut of 10^8 M_sun:
+An example of a sequence from beginning to end to obtain the 1d power spectrum, for the CDM simulation at z = 0.5 and with a high mass cut of 10^8 M_sun:

-python make_projections.py numb=95 name=0 m_high_cut=True mhigh=1e-2
+python make_projections.py name=0 numb=95 mhigh=10 mlow=1e-4 rnge=100

-python make_convergence_maps.py numb=95 name=0 m_high_cut=True mhigh=1e-2

-python projections_features.py numb=95 name=0 m_high_cut=True mhigh=1e-2
+python convergence_maps.py name=0 numb=95 mhigh=1e-2 mlow=1e-4 rnge=100

-python plot_power_spectrum.py numb=95 name=0 plot_errors=True save_files=True mhigh=1e-2
+python power_spectrum.py name=0 numb=95 mhigh=1e-2 mlow=1e-4 rnge=200